meowarex/Alkaline-GTK/README.md

-### This ReadMe is AI Generated for reference purposes only
-- This will be completely rewritten in the future

 # AlkalineGTK

 AlkalineGTK is a cross-platform desktop application built with GTK# that allows users to convert files between different formats using the CloudConvert API.